Stockholm skyline

 Internship

-The Global Internships team works one-on-one with you to find an internship that matches your career goals, interests, and experience level.
+The Global Internships team works one-on-one with you to find an internship based on your academic background, experience, interests, as well as employer needs and availability.
 Internships in Stockholm are available in a variety of fields, and internship placement is guaranteed.

 Examples of past internships: